Welcome to my MSR POCKET ROCKET DELUXE REVIEW!

 Whether you are familiar or not with the former Pocket Rocket stoves, after your first use, you will immediately be impressed by the power and speed the Deluxe puts forth.

 For boiling water, the Deluxe is capable of cranking out one liter of boiled water every 3 min.
 18 seconds on average.
-Factors like wind and cold may affect the boil time.
+Factors like wind and cold may affect boil time on the MSR pocketrocket Deluxe stove.
 That said, the powerful burner of the Deluxe can hold its own in windy conditions as long as the stove isn’t facing gale force squalls.

 Another one of the old Pocket Rocket’s small but not insignificant faults is having the ability (or lack thereof) to simmer.
 Cooking rice for example on a Pocket Rocket 2 is not for the faint of heart.
 Try as you may, it is almost impossible to get the simmer low enough to avoid burning the rice.